mrgargsir/HEWPExcelADDins/ReadMeFirst.txt

    - **🆕 View Entries** (Auto-clicks the entries radio button)
    - **✅ DONE** (Confirms modals and resets the view)

+📝 Auto Excel Upload – Instructions
+For the Auto Excel Upload feature to work:

+➡️ Complete all steps in the Bill Process up to selecting the HSR Item Number.
+🖱️ Then, use the upload buttons provided in the Excel Add-Ins (installed in your Excel) to trigger the automatic upload.

+💡 Make sure your Excel Add-In is installed and enabled before proceeding.
 ---

 ## **⚠️ Important Notes**